Edugs94/Edugs94/README.md

 A mechanical engineer who has swapped the **1/2-inch wrench** for a **modal text editor**.

 My profile has always been focused on analysis, working with large volumes of data.
-Previously, I my main objective was making a 35-person electromechanical maintenance team efficient; now I'm obsessed with ensuring none of my functions exceed **25 lines**.
+Previously, my main objective was making a 35-person electromechanical maintenance team efficient; now I'm obsessed with ensuring none of my functions exceed **25 lines**.

 I'm currently immersed in **42 Barcelona**, reorienting my career toward the world of **Data and Machine Learning**.